omgovich/react-colorful/README.md

   </a>
 </details>

-## Browser support

-It would be an easier task to list all of the browsers and versions that **react-colorful** does not support!
-We regularly test against browser versions going all the way back to 2013 and this includes IE11.

-**react-colorful** works out-of-the-box for most browsers, regardless of version, and only requires an `Object.assign` polyfill be provided for full IE11 support.

 ## Ports

 Not using React or Preact?
 Not a problem!
 Check out the list of react-colorful ports adapted to your favourite framework or technology of choice: